Do you have a WordPress blog that is slow to load in a web browser?

 6 – Security – Hackers are constantly seeking out WordPress blogs to break into and deface or use for any number of illicit activities.
 A good security plugin in essential, and I actually use two of them.

-First, I use WordFence Security to secure my blogs from a wide variety of threats.
-I also supplement WordFence by enabling Two-Factor Authentication on all of my blogs with the awesome Google Authenticator plugin.
+I use the powerful WordFence Security plugin to both secure my blogs from a wide variety of threats and implement Two-Factor Authentication on their Dashboard login pages.

 7 – Content Delivery Network (CDN) – Using a CDN can dramatically speed up your blog by storing copies of your blog’s pages on multiple servers that are located all around the globe.